 Are you proud of your LinkedIn presence?

-Their free support network is designed for any organisation looking for advice during the virus outbreak.
-The group host live Q&As covering all topics from Communications, Finance and HR to Employment Law and IT.
+The Yorkshire Business Club Facebook group is a set of business leaders from a variety of professions.
+They host live Q&As covering all topics from Communications, Finance and HR to Employment Law and IT.

 If you’ve never done a piece of work on yourself to identify what the keywords are in your business-related life, then it’s a really useful exercise to do.